sachin2220sk/Advanced-Physical-Design-using-OpenLANE-Sky130/README.md

 ![](Images_Day_2/Capture8.JPG)

-After Synthesis complete look in openlane_flow/designs/picrov32a/runs/woekshop/results/floorplan directory where we see "picorv32a .floorplan.def" file which contain information about core area and placement of cell sites.
+After floorplan complete look in openlane_flow/designs/picrov32a/runs/woekshop/results/floorplan directory where we see "picorv32a .floorplan.def" file which contain information about core area and placement of cell sites.

 ![](Images_Day_2/Capture9.JPG)